J-W Energy Company

-Over the years, Mr. Westerman's endeavors spawned numerous patents and trademarks, including the Superburn compressor with a two-cycle stratified engine.
-Owning and operating pipelines and compressors opened the door to the oil-and-gas exploration and production business with discoveries in Northeast Colorado and Northern Louisiana.
+Over the years, Mr. Westerman gained multiple patents and trademarks, including the "Superburn" compressor with a two-cycle stratified engine.
+Owning and operating pipelines and compressors allowed the company to expand operation into the oil-and-gas exploration and production business, with discoveries in Northeast Colorado and Northern Louisiana.
 In 1983, he created Cohort Energy Company to handle the exploration and production operations.
 In the late 80s, he ventured into power generation from landfill gas.
-In the 90s, he implemented an aggressive growth strategy and complemented his staff with professional managers whose charge was to double the size of J-W Operating Company.
+In the 90s, he implemented an aggressive growth strategy and hired on professional managers whose charge was to double the size of J-W Operating Company.

-In September 2010, the company was restructured and was essentially renamed J-W Energy Company to better reflect the company's current scope of services.
+In September 2010, the company was restructured and was renamed to J-W Energy Company to better reflect the company's current scope of services.

 Gas Compression - Sales, Service and Leasing

 J-W Power Company was officially formed August 19, 1988, but was leasing compressor packages purchased from third parties as far back as October 1966 under the parent company's name of J-W Operating Company.

 The majority of this early equipment was slow-speed integral compressors manufactured by Ajax.
 When Ariel Corporation began manufacturing high-speed separable compressors, J-W Power Company was one of the early packagers with Ariel becoming the mainstay of the current lease fleet.